 The INFO mode allows the display of some information on the boiler functioning status.
 In case of malfunctioning of the boiler, it may be useful to communicate such information to the Authorised Service Centre Engineer so that the causes can be understood.

-In order to access the INFO mode, press key 14 (Fig. 3.5) the index ${\bf J00}$ and the value of the parameter appear on the display (Fig. 3.6).
+In order to access the INFO mode, press keys 11 and 13 (Fig. 3.5) at the same time until the letter di appears on the display that alternates with a code (Fig. 3.6).